MorrisMA/RTFIFO/README.md

 receive/transmit FIFO which uses Block RAM for the storage element.
 The present implementation is based on a Foundation 2.1i SP6 macro designed and implemented 8 years ago.
 That design and implementation has been successfully employed in several projects as the FIFO component of 16C550-compatible UARTs.

-This project is an effort to reimplement that implementation in Verilog HDL like the UARTs.
+This project is an effort to reimplement that Rx/Tx FIFO implementation in Verilog HDL like the UARTs.

 Implementation
 --------------